 - Improving search engines by focusing on the user’s intent and similar search behaviors, making it easier to find results with minimal searching.

 An expert system is a program that uses AI technologies to solve problems within a specific domain, like that of a human expert.
 An expert system typically includes:

 - A Knowledge Base, which contains information about a particular domain.
 The greater the amount of data in the knowledge base, the more exact the expert system will be.

-- The Inference Engine (Rules of Engine), which helps extract information from the knowledge base.
+- The Inference Engine (Rules of Engine), helps extract information from the knowledge base.
 It uses inference rules to generate an error-free conclusion or deduce new information from the knowledge base.

 There are three main components of an expert system:

 - Data Acquisition – using data collection to "train" a system and create the knowledge base.